-The wind approaching from the north and south will accelerate under the projected out cantilever which is connecting building C and L, Figure 16.
-However, the proposed plantation on the north and south of the cantilever will slow down the wind.
-The wind under the cantilever is not expected to exceed the walking criteria.
+The wind approaching from the north and south will accelerate under the cantilever which projects out and connects buildings Brisbane and Sydney (Figure 17).
+However, the proposed plantation to the north and south of the cantilever will slow down the wind.
+The wind under the cantilever is not expected to exceed the walking criterion.